 In general an exception will relate to a specific work item in a case.
 There are a multitude of ways in which the exception can be handled although the specific details will depend on the current state of execution of the work item.
 Before looking at these options, we first review the execution lifecycle for a work item.
 Figure 1 illustrates as solid arrows the states through which a work item progresses during normal execution.
 It is initially offered to one or more resources for execution.
-A resource issues an allocate command to indicate that it wishes to execute the work item at some future time, the work item then is allocated to that resource.
+A resource issues an allocate command to indicate that it wishes to execute the work item at some future time, the work item is then allocated to that resource.
 Typically this involves adding the work item to the resource's work queue and removing any references to the work item that other resources may have received, either on their work queues or via other means.
 When the resource wishes to commence the work item, it issues a start command and the state of the work item changes to started.
 Finally, once the work item is finished, the resource issues a complete command and the state of the work item is changed to completed.
 Note that there are two possible variations to this course of events shown as dotted arcs in Figure 1: (1) where a work item offered to a resource is selected by another resource, it is withdrawn from the first resource's worklist and (2) where an executing work item is detected as having failed, its state is changed accordingly.
+This lifecycle map also provides the basis for determining what options exist for handling a work item in a given state when an exception is detected.